 Our focus over the next two years

 By 2020 the right conditions should be in place for a teacher education system which meets the needs of the country and benefits both teachers and pupils alike.

 We work closely with the Ministry of Education (MoE), the Ghana Education Service (GES) and all 46 public Colleges of Education (CoEs) in close consultation with:

 - National-level institutions with regulatory responsibilities – the National Teaching Council (NTC), the National Council for Tertiary Education (NCTE), the National Accreditation Board (NAB) and the National Inspectorate Board (NIB);

 - Five universities – the University of Cape Coast (UCC), University of Education Winneba (UEW), University of Ghana (UG), the University of Development Studies (UDS) and Kwame Nkrumah University of Science and Technology (KNUST).

 Two committees – a Steering Committee and a Technical Advisory Committee – provide overall strategic direction and technical oversight, respectively.

 Learn more about the other organisations we work with that are helping us achieve our mission below.

-WUSC, a non profit international organisation improves education, employment, and empowerment opportunities for youth.
+WUSC, a non profit international organisation, improves education, employment, and empowerment opportunities for young people.
 WUSC is supporting T-TEL with international volunteers who are serving as Teaching and Learning Advisers in Ghana's public Colleges of Education.

 VSO’s experience in Ghana includes support to teacher training colleges, support to special education, national volunteering and links exchanges.
 VSO is providing T-TEL with highly experienced volunteers with strong credentials in training and mentoring of other teachers.